shini4i/kubeseal-auto/README.md

 ```bash
 kubeseal-auto -e secret-name.yaml
 ```

-NOTE: The script is using active kubectl context.
-Providing a different context is not supported yes.

 Additionally, a limited "detached" mode is supported:
 ```bash
 # Download sealed-secrets certificate for local signing